 It would be an understatement to say medium oil painting is a boon to the artists.
 Oil painting has various advantages over the other mediums techniques, output and durability wise.
 I am so glad I have been introduced to this medium much earlier during my practice otherwise it would have been difficult for me to achieve realism.
+If you are new to oil painting, this article on how to do an oil painting ?

 How important it is to learn the basics in order to achieve realism in oil painting ?